SyneRBI/SIRF/CONTRIBUTING.md

 (enable changes by project admins.)
 Be prepared to add further commits to your branch after discussion.
 In the description of the PR, add a statement about which Issue this applies to using [a phrase such that github auto-closes the issue when merged to master](https://help.github.com/articles/closing-issues-using-keywords/).
+7. Be prepared to add further commits to your branch after discussion.
+Please by mindful about the resources used by our Continuous Integration (CI) workflows:
+  - Group your commits and only push once your code compiles and tests succeed on your machine
+  - Use specific keywords in the body of the last commit that you push to prevent CI being run:
+     - `[ci skip]` skips all CI runs (e.g. when you only change documentation, or when your update isn't ready yet)
+     - `[actions skip]` does not run GitHub Actions, see [here](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/).
+     - `[travis skip]` does not run Travis-CI, see [here](https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build).
-7. After acceptance of your PR, go home with a nice warm feeling.
+8. After acceptance of your PR, go home with a nice warm feeling.

 Suggested reading:
 https://help.github.com/articles/fork-a-repo/, https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project or https://guides.github.com/activities/forking/.